 Myth busted: despite popular misconceptions, winter is not the enemy of solar.

-Solar energy offers a lot of potential, but a downside is it only generates power when the sun is out.
+By it's very nature, solar only functions when the sun is up and about.
 To help with this, smart solar is the answer.

 What is smart solar?